What is Implicit Local Intent?

 - BrightLocal: Local Search Ranking Factors

-Explicit local intent is when a search query directly includes a geographic modifier — like a city name, neighborhood, zip code, or 'near me' — making it clear the searcher wants results from a specific location.
+Explicit local intent is when a search query directly includes a geographic modifier.
+Like a city name, neighborhood, zip code, or 'near me'.
+Making it.